chintal31/11ty-netlify/README.md

-"# Static side using 11ty SSG and Netlify!"
+# Static website using 11ty SSG and Netlify!"